SP is now tweeting discounts, new

 Rock the Casbah!

-A clear, simple style for using a full or medium size pashmina
+(Above, left) A clear, simple style for using a full or medium size pashmina

-as a hijab
+as a hijab.

-And another tutorial (in Arabic), for a somewhat more elaborate
+(Above, right) Another tutorial (in Arabic), for a somewhat more elaborate

 hijab wrap